Wondering what accessories you need for your planted aquarium?

 Having an aquascaping kit is vital for any planted aquarium.
 Your plants will grow, so you’ll want something to trim them.
 This is called the art of aquascaping.
 I picked up this kit from Amazon, and it works well.

-You can get away with using regular scissors you have lying around the house.
-The benefit of buying this kit is everything is made from stainless steel and won’t rust.
-Trust me, it’ll make your life easier.
+You can get away with using regular scissors you have lying around the house, but this kit will make your life easier.
+The tools in this kit are made from stainless steel and won’t rust.

 2. Aquarium Brush Cleaner

 When I started out, I used a magnetic scraper but stopped using it.
 I feel like it wasn’t as efficient as using a brush.
-Plus it was easy to make sudden movements that scared my fish.
-I know many people who use it but it’s not for me.
+Plus, it was easy to make sudden movements that scared my fish.
+Many people use it, but it’s not for me.

 3. Stainless Razor Scraper